Become a Master Gardener

 How to Apply

-The 2024 application is available online, visit the link below to apply through Better Impact.
+The 2025 application is available now.
+Please visit the link below to apply through Better Impact.
 For questions, please contact Tim Ohlwiler, Horticulture Agent.

 “The classes were great...
 There are so many ways to volunteer from working with kids in school or answering questions at a public gathering, to volunteering in gardens with ornamentals, and vegetables to helping homeowners with their lawns.”